chlea38/ada-website/_posts/2022-10-02-summaries.md

     <img id="NOUN" class="to-be-hidden" src="plots/NOUN_correferences_wordcloud.png" alt="Image 1">
     <div id="NOUNCaption" class="caption to-be-hidden">
-        The striking information that can be extracted from these correferences plots is the extensivity of the "husband" word within the three first areas, as if women should be defined by their mariage.
-Another important word is "home", which is first in Asia and Europe, making women appearing as an entire part of the home.
-We even distinguish the word "kitchen" in Europe, favorising the most reccurent stereotype ever about womens. <br>
+        The noteworthy observation drawn from these reference plots is the prevalence of the term "husband" in the initial three regions, seemingly implying that women should be defined by their marital status.
+Another significant term is "home," ranking first in Asia and Europe, suggesting the perception of women as an integral part of domestic life.
+Notably, the term "kitchen" is discernible in Europe, reinforcing the persistent stereotype about women. <br>
-        If we focus on Joléa's values, we can observe words like "leader" in Asia or "fighter" in India, which fits with the strong character of our actress.
+        Delving into Joléa's values, we discern words like "leader" in Asia or "fighter" in India, aligning with the strong character of our actress.
     </div>

     <img id="ADJ" class="to-be-hidden hidden" src="plots/ADJ_correferences_wordcloud.png" alt="Image 2">
     <div id="ADJCaption" class="caption hidden to-be-hidden">
-        Within adjectives correferences, we can observe mainly age-related, class-related, and emotions-related adjectives to describe womens.
+        Examining adjectival references reveals predominantly age-related, class-related, and emotion-related descriptors used to characterize women.
-        Specifically, young womens appears to be dominents in Asia and India, while for Europe and Northern America it's midde-adged women that dominates. <br>
+        Particularly, young women appear dominant in Asia and India, whereas middle-aged women take precedence in Europe and Northern America. <br>
-        Women seems to be depicted as strong and independent in Asia, as expressed by the words "successful", "battlefield", "anti-communist", "criminal", which depicts a portrayal of women not only making dinner at home but fighting for their values.
-Joléa would love this appearant strenght.
+        Women seem to be portrayed as strong and independent in Asia, as indicated by terms such as "successful," "battlefield," "anti-communist," and "criminal," portraying them not just as homemakers but as individuals fighting for their values.
+Joléa would appreciate this apparent strength. <br>

-        On the opposite, Europe most recurrent adjectives relative to womens are "dead", "sick", "pet", "servitude" or event "suspicious".
-Same for Northern America with "dead", "unobserved", "fanatical", "pregnant" and "useless".
+        Conversely, prevalent adjectives in Europe concerning women include "dead," "sick," "pet," "servitude," and even "suspicious."
+The same holds for Northern America with terms like "dead," "unobserved," "fanatical," "pregnant," and "useless."
-        What kind of actress would like to represent a cinematic industries puting women on such degrading light?
+        What actress would want to represent an industry casting women in such a degrading light?
 Certainly not Joléa.
     </div>

     <img id="VERB" class="to-be-hidden hidden" src="plots/VERB_correferences_wordcloud.png" alt="Image 3">
     <div id="VERBCaption" class="caption hidden to-be-hidden">
-        Once again, Asia seems to put women as an important values-fighting position, with some words like "participate", "escape", "happens", "want", "hide-and-seek", which depict women as master of their own destiny.
+        Once again, Asia positions women in significant values-driven roles, with words like "participate," "escape," "happens," "want," and "hide-and-seek," portraying women as masters of their own destiny. <br>

-        Here, India seems to portray women mainly as "housemaid" and "gouverness", which put women as a position which is not Joléa's interest.
+        In contrast, India seems to depict women primarily as "housemaids" and "governesses," roles that do not align with Joléa's interests.
     </div>

     <img id="PROPN" class="to-be-hidden hidden" src="plots/PROPN_correferences_wordcloud.png" alt="Image 4">
     <div id="PROPNCaption" class="caption hidden to-be-hidden">
-        Analysing proper nouns related to females in summaries is interesting in the sense that we can compare if women are always related to male personnage.
-Indeed, in all regions, the main nouns are "father", "son", "ex-wife", "brother" or even "lover", all of them relating women to a man.
+        Analyzing proper nouns related to females in summaries is intriguing as it allows us to determine if women are consistently linked to male characters.
+Across all regions, the prominent nouns include "father," "son," "ex-wife," "brother," and even "lover," all of which establish connections between women and men.

     </div>
 </div>